The National Popular Vote Interstate Compact (NPVIC)

 A little history

-One of the issues during the Constitutional Convention of 1787 the founding fathers needed to figure out how to elect our President.
+One of the most vexing issues for the founding fathers during Convention of 1787 was how to elect our President.
 Three methods were considered.

 Roger Sherman of Connecticut proposed election by Congress.
 This was dismissed because of corruption concerns